cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 Device drivers are used to enable communication between the operating system and various hardware devices.
 Almost all hardware devices in a computer system require a device driver for proper functioning.
 Some common types of devices that use device drivers include:

-* Printers and Scanners: Printers and scanners require device drivers to communicate with the operating system and enable printing, scanning, and other related functions.

-* Graphics and Display Devices: Graphics cards, video adapters, and display monitors utilize device drivers to provide the necessary interface for the operating system to control and display graphics on the screen.

-* Network Interface Cards (NICs): Network interface cards, including Ethernet adapters and Wi-Fi cards, require device drivers to enable network connectivity and facilitate data transmission between the computer and the network.

-* Sound Cards: Sound cards utilize device drivers to enable audio playback, recording, and control audio settings and features.
+* Printers and Scanners
+* Graphics and Display Devices
+* Network Interface Cards

-* Storage Devices: Hard drives, solid-state drives (SSDs), optical drives (CD/DVD), and other storage devices require device drivers to facilitate data storage and retrieval operations.
+* Storage Devices: Hard drives, solid-state drives (SSDs), optical drives (CD/DVD)

-* USB Devices: USB devices such as keyboards, mice, game controllers, external hard drives, and other peripherals require device drivers to establish communication and enable their specific functionalities.
+* USB Devices: such as keyboards, mice, game controllers, external hard drives,

-* Input/Output Devices: Various input/output devices such as keyboards, mice, touchpads, touchscreens, and other input devices use device drivers to transmit input signals to the operating system and receive output instructions.
+* Input/Output Devices: such as keyboards, mice, touchpads, touchscreens

-* RAID Controllers: RAID controllers, used for managing redundant array of independent disks (RAID) configurations, require device drivers to manage data storage and fault tolerance.
-(We will visit this topic later in the semester)

-* Sensors: A wide range of sensors such as temperature sensors, humidity sensors, motion sensors, light sensors, and more produce a stream of characters that can be interpreted to get the sensor readings.
-These sensors can enable environmental monitoring, home automation, and various IoT (Internet of Things) applications.
+* Sensors: such as temperature sensors, humidity sensors, motion sensors, light sensors, or motor controllers

-* Motor Controllers: The hardware port allows access to the physical devices such as motor controllers that would control motors for robotics projects, motorized vehicles, and other physical computing applications.

 These are just a few examples of the many hardware devices that rely on device drivers to interact with the operating system.
 Device drivers provide the necessary software abstraction to ensure seamless communication and integration between hardware and software components.

 <hr>

-## Creating Your Device Driver
+## Creating Your Own Loadable Kernel Modules
 Your task for the programming assignment is to implement a LKM device driver for a simple character device that supports reading, writing, and seeking.
-This assignment assumes you have completed the first two labs that explore the File IO system calls.
-**You are advised to complete those labs before beginning this assignment.**
-Based on your exploration of the File IO system calls, you will now create a kernel module that can support the basic management of a device and transferring data to and from a character device.
+Based on your exploration of the File IO system calls, you will create a kernel module to support the basic management of a device and transferring data to and from a character device.

 Your device driver will allocate a kernel buffer when the module is loaded to store information that is written to the device.
- This device driver will be a virtual file that can be read and written.
+ This device driver will be a virtual file that can be read and written randomly within the virtual file buffer.
- The device will also maintain the kernel data structures and validate the transfer of data to guarantee  that memory is handled securely (no buffer overwrites).
+ The device must also maintain the kernel data structures and validate the transfer of data to guarantee  that memory is handled securely (no buffer overwrites).
+Remember that the device driver code is part of the kernel and can corrupt the OS or even corrupt the disk devices to where your system is not recoverable.
+Extreme care needs to be maintained to check all return codes and handle all possible buffer overflow issues before they occur.

 The LKM interface for devices is similar to the interface to a file.
- In fact, the disk is just a device (block device) and uses a similar interface to support file IO.

 A simple device driver allows communication between an operating system and a specific hardware device.
 It provides an interface for the operating system to interact with the device, enabling it to send commands, receive data, and manage device operations.

 A simple device driver typically consists of two main components: